WS-JSNA/ws-jsna-netlify/_core/02-population-estimates.md

 The figure below shows that for most districts, the median age has increased over the last decade although there is more fluctuation in Crawley district.
 Moreover, Crawley has consistently maintained a lower median age for its population compared to the rest of the county.
 In 2016, the median age for residents in Crawley was 36.6 years compared to Arun which had a median age of 48.9 years.

-**NB**: We will need to replace the in-page embed of PDFs with JPG files.
-{: .notice--danger}

 {% include embedpdf file_path="/assets/pdf/Median_age_wsx_districts_2016.pdf" width="650" height="525" %}

 The West Sussex population by age band and sex compared to England is presented in the population pyramid below.
 The figure shows that West Sussex has a considerably older age profile compared to England with higher proportion of over 65s and relatively fewer residents aged 15-39.

-{% include figure file_path="/assets/core/Resident-MYE-2016-WSx-England.png}" alt="Population Pyramid Mid 2016 estimates West Sussex and England" caption="Population Pyramid Mid 2016 estimates West Sussex and England" %}
+{% include figure file_path="/assets/core/Resident-MYE-2016-WSx-England.png" alt="Population Pyramid Mid 2016 estimates West Sussex and England" caption="Population Pyramid Mid 2016 estimates West Sussex and England" %}

 ## Internal Migration